 If you aren’t spending the time and effort interacting with potential or targeted audience, how do you expect people to spend the same time and effort engaging with your business?

 Interacting with your audience is also a form of engagement.
-Which is why it is essential for you to make a commitment to respond and answer their queries.
-This will later increase their loyalty towards you and soon enough, they’ll start referring their friends and family to your brand.
+Which is the reason why it important for you to make a promise to reply and answer their questions.

 Its pretty obvious that you can’t engage with your audience all the time on Instagram, This is where we come in.